roam-ai/roam-ios/README.md

 ### Initialize SDK

-Add the following code in `AppDelegate.`.
+Add the following code in `AppDelegate` file.
 This code imports the SDK and allows the SDK to use other methods.

 ```
 import Roam
 ```

-After import, add the below code under `application(_:didFinishLaunchingWithOptions:) `in your `AppDelegate` class.
-The SDK must be initialized before calling any of the other SDK methods using your project's SDK key.
+After import, add the below code under `application(_:didFinishLaunchingWithOptions:) `in your `AppDelegate` file.
+The SDK must be initialized before calling any of the other SDK methods using your project's publishable key.

 ```
 Roam.initialize("YOUR-SDK-KEY-GOES-HERE")